Pauline Tantot Stuns In See-Through Underwear In New Pics

 “You are so beautiful breath taking [sic],” gushed another supporter.

 The blonde also posted another sizzling shot two days ago, that time opting to go braless in a tight white top.
-The shirt was see-through and her nipples peeked through, and it had short sleeves and the brand name written on the front in black font.
-She rocked a pair of tight, dark shorts with a high waistline that rested at her belly button.
-She sat outside on green lawn on a plaid blanket and held a glass of wine.
+The shirt was see-through and her nipples peeked through.
+Also, it had short sleeves and the brand name written on the front in black font.
+She rocked a pair of tight, dark shorts with a high waistline while sitting outside on a plaid blanket with a glass of wine.